About Queen’s Events Calendar

 - Include an accessibility statement in your event listing with details on how to contact you for accessibility requirements.

-- More tips on accessible event planning, including resources and checklists, are available on the Accessibility Hub.
+For more tips on accessible event planning, including resources and checklists, see the Accessibility Hub

 Ensuring that your event is sustainable may take more time, but it also gives you an edge!
 Students are often drawn to events that promote sustainability.
 The AMS provides a number of event planning resources, including a Sustainable Event Planning checklist, with several tips on how to make your event as sustainable as possible.